stephengold/Minie/README.md

    called "tetras").

-(Soft-body nodes are unrelated to `com.jme3.scene.Node`, the kind of node used to define the scene graph.)
+(Soft-body nodes are unrelated to `com.jme3.scene.Node`, the kind of node found in the scene graph.)

 Unlike a rigid body, the physics location of a soft body is not its center of mass, but rather the center of its axis-aligned bounding box.